-During the course of a semester students may find that the elective subject that they have nominated isn't what they had expected.
+During the semester students may find that the elective subject that they have nominated isn't what they had expected.
 It is possible to change subjects to another, if there is space in the class.
 To make a change in subject students will choose a new subject and find out whether there is space in the class, this is usually done through discussion with individual teacher or the Secondary Campus Leader.

 Once a new subject has been nominated the student will need to complete a "Subject Change Form" this requires, if the subjects have already started, signatures from both teachers and a parent/caregiver.
 The form then needs to be submitted to the Front Office for processing.
-Processing usually takes a day, students will receive a confirmation email once the change has been made.
+Processing usually takes a day; any changes are reflected in the student's timetable, available on SEQTA.